Battle of Village Creek: Village Creek conflict

 On May 14, 1841, General Edward H. Tarrant organized a company of about 70 volunteers from the Red River counties at Fort Johnston.
 The Republic of Texas militia had scouting detachments which were commanded by Captains John B. Denton, Henry B. Stout, and James G. Bourland.

 During the morning hours of May 24, 1841, the militia force encroached the Village Creek area from the south in the vicinity of Cross Timber, Texas.
 After capturing a native inhabitant who provided locations of the area villages, Captains Denton, Stout, and Bourland led scouting units north toward the West Fork Trinity River.
 The militia volunteers carried out the command of burning huts along the creek banks.

 As the scouting detachments progressed north, the command encountered larger villages and an increasingly stronger tribal force.
 Captains Denton and Stout were wounded near thickets bordering the Trinity River.
 Captain Denton was the only fatality, while Captain Stout and Captain Griffith were wounded.

 The Village Creek tribes had twelve fatalities, while many of the inhabitants were wounded during the conflict.

+Upon learning from prisoners that the valley contained over 1,000 warriors, General Tarrant recognized his militia was heavily outnumbered [1].
+Following the death of Captain Denton and the wounding of others, Tarrant ordered an immediate retreat as the Texan force was routed by the fierce counter-attack [1].
+For more information, visit the Texas State Historical Association (TSHA) Handbook.